-The City’s Storm and Surface Water Master Plan was last updated in 2015.
-This plan sets a course for stormwater programs and capital projects for years to come and addresses current and anticipated regulatory requirements, emerging stormwater management technologies, existing flooding and water quality problems, and the resources the City needs to fully implement its plan.
+Prior to this update, the City’s Storm and Surface Water Master Plan was last updated in 2015.
+This plan sets a course for stormwater programs and capital projects for the coming years and addresses current and anticipated regulatory requirements, emerging stormwater management technologies, existing flooding and water quality problems, and the resources the City needs to fully implement its plan.

 Click each tab below to read a brief summary of each section of the document.
-To read the details for each section or to open the entire document as a PDF, scroll down and click the document links near the bottom of this page.
+To read the complete contents of each section or to open the entire document as a PDF, click the document links just above this section.

 - Program Overview and Evaluation